Middlebury-Data-Science/HW-0/README.md

 You are currently in the "GitHub repository (repo)" for HW-0.

+## Your Homework

+1. Open RStudio and starting in the menu bar, go to File -> New File -> R Markdown...
+1. Give it an arbitrary title and select the HTML (not PDF) output format.
+1. A document `Untitled1` should pop-up.
+In that panel, click on the arrow next to the Knit PDF button and select Knit HTML.
+1. Give the file a name and save.
+1. Click Publish and say yes to any prompts to install packages.
+2. Create an account on [Rpubs.com](http://rpubs.com/)
+3. Give your document a Title and a desired Slug (i.e. webpage address).
+Note this address.
+4. Go back to RStudio and edit the `HW-0.Rmd` where indicated.
+5. Re-Knit HTML the file and click Republish.

 ## HW Submission Exercise

 This exercise will guide you through the HW submission process for the semester.